-In this post i’ll share my TOP tips for beating the winter blues and learning to THRIVE in your body ALL year no matter the season.
+In this post i’ll share my TOP tips for beating the winter blues while learning how to Discover Body Peace ALL year no matter the season.
 If you live in the mid-west like me then you’ve likely experienced some form of SAD (seasonal affective disorder).
-Its a form of depression related changes in the seasons and is becoming increasingly common as we spend most of our days indoors, rarely letting ourselves soak up sun.
+Its a form of depression related changes in the seasons and is becoming increasingly common as we spend most of our days indoors.

 - Feeling depressed most of the day, nearly every day

 - Losing interest in activities you once enjoyed

 - Experiencing changes in your appetite or weight